 Located in the center of Levuka town on Beach Street, the church represents the oldest known Catholic Mission in Fiji.
-Built in the 1800s, the building consists of conventional and simple Gothic Revival styled architecture.
+Build in the 1800s, the building consists of conventional and simple Gothic Revival style architecture.

 METHODIST CHURCH, LEVUKA VAKA-VITI FIJIAN METHODIST CHURCH

 It is located towards the northern end of the town just before Levuka Vaka Viti village and is now considered the church of the Tui Levuka.
-Built in 1869, it is here that Ratu Seru Cakobau was baptized.
-Services conducted in Fijian with beautiful singing.
+Build in 1869, it is here that Ratu Seru Cakobau was baptized.
+Services are conducted in Fijian with beautiful singing.